getsetgames/BlueprintReflection/README.md

-This adds a blueprint node that can be used to create an object as described here: https://wiki.unrealengine.com/Blueprint_Node:_Create_Object_from_Blueprint
+This is a plugin for UE4 that adds a blueprint node that can be used to create an object as described here: https://wiki.unrealengine.com/Blueprint_Node:_Create_Object_from_Blueprint

 It allows you to do this: